 With 31 deaths and over 1,000 injuries labelled as gas-related incidents in the past three years alone, gas leaks are something every household should take seriously

-Here we discuss what can cause a leak, how to detect a gas leak and what to do if you think there is a leak in your home.
+Here we discuss what can cause a natural gas or carbon monoxide leak, how to detect leaks and what to do if you think there is a leak in your home.

 What causes a gas leak?